 The name translates to spaghetti with clams and tomatoes.
 Everything sounds better in Italian.

 1/4 cup chopped parsley, plus more to finish

-Bring a large pot of water to boil and season with plenty of salt so it's as salty as the ocean.
+Bring a large covered pot of water to boil over high heat, and season it with plenty of salt so it's as salty as the ocean.
 This is for the pasta.

-In a large lidded pot, sweat the onion in lots of olive oil (enough to coat the plan) on medium heat until translucent and there is no color.
+In another large pot, such as a Dutch oven, sweat the onion in lots of olive oil (enough to coat the pan) on medium heat until the onion is translucent but not browned, about 6 minutes.

-Meanwhile, boil 1lb of spaghetti until very al dente (a few minutes before what the package says) as we want to finish cooking the pasta in the sauce.
+Meanwhile, cook the pasta until very al dente (a few minutes before what the package says), as we want to finish cooking the pasta in the sauce.
 Reserve about 2 cups of pasta liquid and drain the pasta; return it to the cooking pot.

-To the onion, add the garlic and the crushed chili flakes (heavy pinch to 1/2 teaspoon.
-It depends on how spicy you like it) and garlic slices to the onions.
-Sizzle for 30 seconds until fragrant.
+To the onion, add the garlic and the crushed chili flakes (heavy pinch to 1/2 teaspoon, depending on how spicy you like it) and the garlic slices to the onions.
+Sizzle for about 1 minute, until fragrant.
 We don’t want color on the garlic as it will become bitter.

-Add the butter, cooked pasta and about 1/2 cup of the pasta cooking liquid to the clam juices in the pot.
+Add the butter, the cooked pasta, and about 1/2 cup of the pasta cooking liquid to the clam juices in the pot.
 Over medium-high heat, toss the pasta with tongs until it is al dente and heated through, adding more pasta liquid as needed to keep it very moist.

-Add the parsley, tomatoes, and the juice/zest of 1 lemon.
-Taste and balance the pasta for salt, spiciness and acidity with salt, chili flakes and lemon.
-The pasta should be juicy so add more pasta liquid if it’s all been absorbed.
-Sprinkle the parsley on top and serve immediately.
+Add the parsley, cherry tomatoes, and the zest and juice of the lemon.
+Taste and balance the pasta for salt, spice, and lemon.
+The pasta should be juicy so add more pasta of the liquid if it’s all been absorbed.